weitzhandler/UnoTemplate/README.md

 - MVVM and RxUI based
 - Login page at the beginning of app
-- Menu + master-detail page
+- `NavigationPage` with another 2-3 pages
-- A simple Todo data entity
+- A simple Todo etc. data entity manipulation scheme
 - Fluent design
-- Minimal responsiveness between mobile and desktop
+- Basic responsiveness between mobile and desktop